davidayariga/Python_Quiz_Game/README.md

 # Python_Quiz_Game
-This python quiz game comprise 10 general questions relating to geography
+This python quiz game comprise 10 general questions relating to geography.

+## Rationale for the project

+This project was developed to fulfill the requirements of the ReDI School for Digital Integration's Python Intermediate Course.

 ## Requirements of the quiz game
 The goal is to create a script that asks the user general questions and prints the results.
 The questions are read from a CSV file.
 Each row in the CSV file contains a question, four possible answers, and the correct answer, formatted as follows: